 Introduction to and practice of current methods, concepts, and curricular materials appropriate for use in middle school mathematics.
 Includes use of calculators, computers, and manipulatives as tools for learning mathematics.
 Methods of instructing the exceptional, disadvantaged, and culturally different child are also included.
-Required for a Middle School Mathematics endorsement, but does not count toward a major or area of specialization and cannot be used for meeting core curriculum requirements.
-Prerequisite: EDU 420.
+Prerequisite: Admission to the teacher education program.
+Concurrent enrollment: EDU 466.
 Fall, annually.